 Acetylene used as raw material for producing acetaldehyde product in petrochemical industries.
 In theory, there are two methods for acetaldehyde production using acetylene.

 - Using solid catalyst in vapour phase system hydration.

 - By using a mercury-ion (liquid) catalyst in liquid phase hydration

-Industrial process of producing acetaldehyde product by hydration of acetylene using mercury-iron catalyst in liquid phase is much simpler in construction and handling the operation.
-A special designed hydrator converts acetylene to acetaldehyde by managing following chemical reactions.
+Industrial process of producing acetaldehyde product by hydration of acetylene using mercury-iron catalyst in the liquid phase is much simpler in construction and handling the operation.
+A specially designed hydration converts acetylene to acetaldehyde by managing following chemical reactions.

 C2H2 + H2O → CH3CHO + 151 KCal

 The hydrator is operated at 1.5 to 2.5 atm pressure and 80-100 oC temperature.
 Acetylene is fed continuously through the liquid catalyst.
 The temperature is maintained by steam, it is injected at the bottom of the column.
 The hydrator is made of stainless steel or with ferrosilicon.
 The top stream of the hydrator is sent to a cooler.
 All the water vapour is condensed and recycled.
 The second cooler takes the outlet from the first one.
-Acetaldehyde is condensed along with trace of water.
+Acetaldehyde is condensed along with the trace of water.
 Unreacted acetylene and non-condensable vapour is feed to a water scrubber.
-The water scrubber is operated at temperature of 10 oC.
+The water scrubber is operated at a temperature of 10 oC.
 Traces of acetaldehyde and water-soluble compounds are scrubbed down.
 Remaining gases are used as fuel or recycled to the dehydrator.

 The liquid catalyst is a solution made of mercury (II) sulphate dispersed in sulphuric acid.
 As acetaldehyde is good reducing agent it reduces Hg(II) to Hg(I) and finally reducing Hg(I) to Hg.